 Texas Health Resources Clinical Scholars Program

-As one element of Southwestern Health Resources, the integrated clinical network formed by UT Southwestern Medical Center (UTSW) and Texas Health Resources (THR), Texas Health Resources has established the Texas Health Resources Clinical Scholars Program to facilitate the recruitment of outstanding clinician researchers (internal and external) to the UT Southwestern faculty.
+Southwestern Health Resources, the integrated clinical network formed by UT Southwestern Medical Center (UTSW) and Texas Health Resources (THR), Texas Health Resources has established the Texas Health Resources Clinical Scholars Program to facilitate the training and development of outstanding clinician researchers at UT Southwestern.

-- Internal early career candidates must have held a faculty appointment for less than three years.
+- Internal early career candidates must have held a faculty appointment for less than five years.

 - All candidates must be eligible for appointment as an Assistant Professor or above at UT Southwestern upon the effective date of their appointment as a THR Clinical Scholar.